Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Experiments

-Although not the primary focus of our work, we believe that refined datasets can contribute to advancing the performance of multilingual models.
-To investigate this, we conducted an ablation study by training a 1B-parameter model on 595B tokens (5$\times$119B), covering all five languages: Chinese, German, French, Arabic and Danish.
-We trained two models—the first one using our filtered FineWeb-2 dataset and the second one using unfiltered FineWeb-2 data.
-We then compared these results for each language against their monolingual counterparts trained on 119B tokens.
+Although not our main focus, we found that our refined datasets boost the performance of multilingual models .
+We trained a multilingual 1B-parameter model on 595B tokens (119B per language), covering all five languages: Chinese, German, French, Arabic and Danish.
+We compared each language's results to its monolingual counterpart trained on 119B tokens.
+Training is performed once for our filtered data and once for original (unfiltered) FineWeb-2.

 The results for French are presented in Table~\ref{tab:ranking_multilingual_fra_Latn_595}.
-We observe that the multilingual LLM outperforms its monolingual counterpart on our filtered datasets, whereas the monolingual model achieves better performance than the multilingual model on the FineWeb-2 dataset.
-This trend is consistent across all languages except Chinese.
+Surprisingly, the \emph{curse} of multilinguality~\citep{chang2023multilingualitycurselanguagemodeling} turns into a \emph{benefit} for our quality filtered datasets: The multilingual model outperforms its monolingual counterpart, when both models have seen an equal amount of tokens of the language of interest.
+Meanwhile, for unfiltered training data, the multilingual LLM suffers from the \emph{curse} as expected.
+The disappearance of the \emph{curse} is consistent across all languages except Chinese.
 Detailed results for the other languages are provided in Appendix~\ref{app:multilingual}.